 How to get there

-Alicante/Elche is the city’s international airport, mostly serving low-cost airlines but a few regulars like Iberia and KLM too.
-A bus from the airport takes you to the city center and there are others to the beach resorts of Benidorm and Torrevieja.
+Alicante/Elche is the city’s international airport, mostly serving low-cost airlines but a few regulars like Iberia and KLM.
+A bus from the airport takes you to the city center, and there are others to the beach resorts of Benidorm and Torrevieja.

 The main train terminal serves Spain’s high-speed trains AVE to Madrid and Barcelona and regional lines mostly to the north.
-From the central bus station coaches run to all parts of Spain and even as far as France, Italy, and Greece.
+From the central bus station, coaches run to Spain and even as far as France, Italy, and Greece.

 It’s easy and best to explore Alicante on foot.
 Otherwise, there are plenty of buses or trams.
 A little train runs along a scenic route from Alicante to Altea and ends at Denia.
 There are plenty of taxis too, but they tend to be quite expensive, especially at weekends and at night.

 For a city of just about 400.000 inhabitants, Alicante offers a lot of accommodation suitable for all budgets.

 My favorite is Hospes Amerigo, a 5star hotel in the middle of Alicante’s Old Town.
 Located in a converted 19th century Dominican Convent in Rafael Altamira 7, the stylish rooms have high ceilings and big windows with views of the cathedral and the castle of Santa Barbara.
 Apart from all the amenities you can expect from a hotel of this category, you can also enjoy a free spa on the rooftop.

 For the middle budget, there is another great hotel in a historic building, the Expalanada Hotel Alicante, in c/San Fernandez 18.
 Located just a short distance from the popular Postiguet Beach and the sea promenade, the ample rooms have great suite bathrooms and a delicious breakfast buffet included in the price.